 The Big Kahuna.
 The one none can ignore.
-It is a given for any serious business, more so than a website these days!
+It is a given for any serious business, more so than a website today!
 Facebook says you can target your ads and posts with demographic data such as age, geography, likes, and tastes.
 That’s an advertiser’s dream.
 It’s like having a business dinner with your client.
 Its promise is exciting; it holds a lot of opportunities.
 But it is, as many of you may have experienced, very difficult to break into.
-Facebook’s policies make it extremely difficult to promote your product effectively, and to make any sort of dent in the market, you need to spend both time and money.
-Of course, you know the audience is there, and that can be frustrating.
+Facebook’s policies make it extremely difficult to promote your product effectively and make any dent in the market; you need to spend both time and money.
+Of course, you know the audience is there, which can be frustrating.

-Look out for: Facebook will make it easier and more obvious to advertise, but the money for reach will doubtless increase.
+- Look out for: Facebook will make advertising easier and more obvious, but the money for reach will doubtless increase.

 This is more like the young Lion King.
-Twitter has reported 307 million active monthly users worldwide at the end of the third quarter of 2015.
-Anyone can view your posts, so it’s a bit like throwing your bait out there, and hoping some fish will bite.
-Twitter works for interesting ideas and conversations; so if you’re a service professional in a particular niche, say, animal welfare or nonprofits, you can build a serious base of probable customers simply by retweeting others’ content.
+Twitter reported 307 million active monthly users worldwide at the end of the third quarter of 2015.
+Anyone can view your posts, so it’s a bit like throwing your bait out there and hoping some fish will bite.
+Twitter works for interesting ideas and conversations, so if you’re a service professional in a particular niche, say, animal welfare or nonprofits, you can build a serious base of probable customers simply by retweeting others’ content.

-Bottom line: Use if you have something to say often.
-Just putting out content when you have a product release or an event will not work.
+- Bottom line: Use it if you have something to say often.
+Putting out content when you have a product release or an event will not work.

 Let’s move to the next social media channels.

-Owned by Facebook, this video sharing platform works only for certain kinds of social media users.
-It is primarily for a younger demographic, and it can be tough to use it for marketing purposes.
-The YouTube site is also not used much anymore, as the content is accessed directly from the social media page itself; for example, from the Facebook feed, rather than on the YouTube page.
+Owned by Facebook, this video-sharing platform works only for certain kinds of social media users.
+It is primarily for a younger demographic and can be tough to use for marketing purposes.
+The YouTube site is also not used much anymore, as the content is accessed directly from the social media page, for example, from the Facebook feed rather than the YouTube page.

-Bottom line: Try it out and see if it works.
-Only for specific types of businesses.
+- Bottom line: Try it out and see if it works, but only for specific types of businesses.

-Look out for: More embedding on all social media channels will mean that the YouTube site will be visited less.
+- Look out for: More embedding on all social media channels will mean the YouTube site will be less visited.

 Pinterest, the image-sharing platform, is much more than that.
 It is a place where people create their own albums of visual content.
-There are two ways you can use this: either curate awesome content, so you have a great fan following yourself, or create such attractive content that famous pinners pin your content on to their boards.
-This can be a tricky place to navigate, and most of the boards here are veered towards female consumers: food, fashion, trends, etc. Remember, though, that curating good content relevant to your audience is not as easy as it sounds.
+You can use this in two ways: curate awesome content so you have a great fan following yourself, or create such attractive content that famous pinners pin your content onto their boards.
+This can be tricky to navigate, and most boards here are veered toward female consumers: food, fashion, trends, etc. Remember, though, that curating good content relevant to your audience is not as easy as it sounds.
 Rich Pins are a way that companies can display their products with relevant price and availability information.

-Look out for: An increase in Rich Pin-like capabilities, to enable easier purchasing through the site itself.
+- Look out for: An increase in Rich Pin-like capabilities to enable easier purchasing through the site.

 Let’s move to the next social media channels.

 This is the social media platform, in my opinion, that has not been exploited well by marketers.
-It is shaping up to be a great community of people, meaning business, and organized by their professional interests and lives.
+It is shaping into a great community of people, meaning businesses, organized by their professional interests and lives.
 This is what they want their business associates to see.
 It has mostly been used for job-hunting and recruitment, but that is just one of the things that LinkedIn can do.

-For businesses, LinkedIn is a great place for promotion and creating business relationships as well.
+LinkedIn is a great place for promoting and creating business relationships for businesses.
 And this is filtered content with next-to-no frivolity.

 It’s from Google, so we have to talk about it.
-People are now coming around to the realization that Google+ was perhaps not meant to rival Facebook after all.
-It was meant to collate all Gmail users, and to induce everyone to get a Gmail account (doesn’t everybody?)
+People now realize that Google+ was perhaps not meant to rival Facebook.
+It was meant to collate all Gmail users and to induce everyone to get a Gmail account (doesn’t everybody?)

 But it’s not the social media channels that ever took off.
 Google itself has admitted that Google+ had a lot of components that required change, and many of those: Google Plus Photos, for instance, have been changed to Google Photos.

-However, special interest groups and conversations abound on Google+ but for businesses with limited resources, Google + isn’t a happening place.
+However, special interest groups and conversations abound on Google+, but for businesses with limited resources, Google + isn’t a happening place.
 Yet.
 Undoubtedly, the engineers at Google will want to tweak it and roll it out in a different avatar.
-Watch the space and if you must be there, mirror your other content on to Google+.
+Watch the space and mirror your other content on Google+ if you must be there.

 Let’s move to the next social media channels.

 This has steadily been increasing in popularity.
-The company claims that 41% of B2B marketers in North America use SlideShare to distribute content and 17% of B2B marketers use SlideShare to launch a new product.
-SlideShare has also crept up Google’s search rankings so that it is a good place to park your product information.
+The company claims that 41% of B2B marketers in North America use SlideShare to distribute content, and 17% of B2B marketers use SlideShare to launch a new product.
+SlideShare has also increased Google’s search rankings, so it is a good place to park your product information.
 If you have a business or product launch, you will want to consider SlideShare.
-However, it cannot be a source of constant engagement, but rather, as a repository of information.
+However, it cannot be a source of constant engagement but rather a repository of information.
 This is especially true of manufacturing and trading businesses.
-For other businesses, such as social media marketers, creating different interesting topics on SlideShare can dramatically increase the chances of landing a client.
-However, remember that creating a presentation is a laborious process and you will need the bandwidth to do this.
+For other businesses, such as social media marketers, creating interesting topics on SlideShare can dramatically increase the chances of a client landing.
+However, remember that creating a presentation is laborious, and you will need the bandwidth to do this.

 There are several other social media outlets that are making waves: Tumblr, Reddit, Instagram, etc. One of those might work for your business.
-They all have their unique characteristics and just spending a few hours on each of them will give you a feel of whether or not it will work for your organization.
+They all have unique characteristics, and just spending a few hours on each will give you a feel of whether or not it will work for your organization.